W. F. Harvey: Early life

+His brother was Thomas Edmund Harvey, MP.

 Service in World War I

 In World War I he initially joined the Friends' Ambulance Unit, but later served as a surgeon-lieutenant in the Royal Navy, and received the Albert Medal for Lifesaving.
 He received lung damage during his award-winning rescue operation.
 The damage troubled him for the rest of his life, but he continued to write both short stories and his cheerful and good-natured memoir We Were Seven (1936).